 Really cannot stand the new Australian jock at school, Alexander Brougham.

 Has maybe not the best judgement when it comes to her best friend, Brooke...who is in love with someone else.

 But when Brougham catches Darcy in the act of collecting letters from locker 89 - out of which she's been running her questionably legal, anonymous relationship advice service - that's exactly what happens.
 In exchange for keeping her secret, Darcy begrudgingly agrees to become his personal dating coach.
 The goal?
 To help him win his ex-girlfriend back.

 Darcy has good reason to keep her identity secret.
 If word gets out that she's behind the locker, some things she's not proud of will come to light, and there's a good chance Brooke will never speak to her again.

 Okay, so all she has to do is help an entitled, bratty, (annoyingly hot) guy win over a girl who's already fallen for him once?
 What could possibly go wrong?

 From the acclaimed author of SLAY, comes a gripping novel, about brothers, grief, and what it means to be a young Black man in America.
 For fans of Dear Martin and They Both Die at the End.

 Sixteen year old Alex Rufus lives with his younger brother, Isaiah, in a quiet neighbourhood in Chicago.
-But recently, the neighbours are on high-alert - whenever they see someone they don't think looks safe, they take matters into their own hands, often calling the cops without reason.
+But recently their neighbours have started calling the cops on anyone who doesn't look like their version of safe.

 A story that speaks to hard truths about race, prejudice, and the inherent injustice that permeates the world we live in.